peteraba/peteraba.com/content/blog/jenkins-for-javascript-i.md

 thumbnail = "/images/jenkins-for-javascript-i.png"
 disqus_url = "https://peteraba.com/post/jenkins-for-javascript-i/"
 disqus_identifier = "jenkins-for-javascript-i"
-disqus_title = "jenkins for javascript I."
+disqus_title = "Jenkins for Javascript I."
 +++

 I actually thought that setting up Jenkins to properly test a PHP based application is hard.
 Then I tried to do the same for JavaScript...
 I'm currently half way there, but I think I already learnt enough to make up for a quick post.